 - Your shoulders move up and down as you run.

 Also, there are ways to actually measure your breathing efficiency -- the unit of measurement is known as VO2.
 This is the maximum volume (V) of oxygen (O2) your body can process.

 Increasing your VO2 will increase your fitness level output.
 VO2 is the combination of your heart volume and lung capacity, muscle efficiency, and capillary delivery.

 Many fitness centers offer VO2 testing, and this is a common laboratory test for athletes.
 If you have access to that testing and you're an active runner, I encourage you to get the test.

 However, for the majority of people, most fitness watches will calculate your VO2 exceptionally well.

 According to the Fitness Registry and the Importance of Exercise (FRIEND), the numbers below represent the optimal percentile values by age and gender.

 |Age Group||5th PCTL||10th PCTL||25th PCTL||50th PCTL||75th PCTL||90th PCTL||95th PCTL|

-I’ve worked hard on my belly breathing over the years which is why I have first-hand experience of the Hundred Pilates exercise (and we’re definitely not friends).
-It’s one of the best exercises if you want to up your control, but man it burns!
+I’ve worked hard on my belly breathing over the years, which is why I have first-hand experience with the Hundred Pilates exercise (and we’re definitely not friends).
+It’s one of the best exercises if you want to up your control, but man, it burns!

 But I know I have a long way to go, and 2:2, maybe 3:3 on an easy run is about as good as it gets for me.
 I’ve also found it helpful to focus predominantly on getting my inhale right, leaving my exhale to sort itself out.